anyepeter/ROADMAP-FULL-STACK-WEB-DEVELOPER-/README.md

 ## Responsive website
 For a website to be responsive, it must be view in a laptop screen, mobile view and other screen resoltions.
 The website should be view on different sent resolution without content lost.

-## What makes a website responsive
+## What makes a website responsive?
-there are 3 factors are consider here.
+3 factors are consider here.
+ - Fluid: Here, all the sizes of all the elements or tags are in percentages.
+This will make the site to be responsive at any screen size.
+ - Elastic: Setting font and text to use a responsive unit of measurement that is em which get font size from the parent element e.g a paragrah inside a section tag and rem which only get font size from the html element.